1964 Republican Party presidential primaries: Draft Goldwater Committee

 The earliest movements toward the 1964 nomination were made on behalf of Senator Barry Goldwater of Arizona, against his express wishes, by a group composed mostly of Young Republicans and led by F. Clifton White, a longtime party activist from upstate New York.
-At a secret meeting in Chicago on October 8, 1961, White proposed a plan whereby, partly thanks to the reallocation of delegates toward the conservative South and Midwest, a candidate could secure the nomination without the support of New York or New England.
+At a secret meeting in Chicago on October 8, 1961, White proposed that, partly thanks to the reallocation of delegates toward the conservative South and Midwest, a candidate could secure the nomination without the support of New York or New England.
 The group agreed to organize throughout the country and began fundraising.

 In spring 1962, they leased a Manhattan office in the Chanin Building.
-The address of their office, Suite 3505, became the informal temporary name of their campaign.
+Their address, Suite 3505, became the informal name of their campaign.
 Goldwater had a personal audience with White in January 1963 and urged him to drop the draft effort.
-Instead, the group went public in February as the "Draft Goldwater Committee."
+Instead, the group went public as the "Draft Goldwater Committee."
+Headquarters were informally opened in critical states by mid-1963, and by the summer he led some opinion polls among Republicans.
+The New York Times reported on July 7 that a movement was underfoot in the northeast for "favorite sons" to run in state primaries to prevent a Goldwater nomination, since they feared major losses with Goldwater.

 Nelson Rockefeller marriage

 Though conservatives organized behind the unwilling Goldwater, the leading candidate for the nomination in early 1963 was Nelson Rockefeller.
-Rockefeller began to campaign around the country and was well-received in on a spring tour of the Midwest, though he stopped Goodwin Knight from establishing a California campaign office before he had decided to run.
+Rockefeller began to campaign around the country and was well received on a spring tour of the Midwest, though he stopped Goodwin Knight from formally establishing a California campaign office.
 He led most polling over Goldwater through the spring.

 However, Rockefeller's popularity plummeted when he remarried on May 4.
 Rockefeller had been divorced from Mary Todhunter Clark for about one year.
-His new wife, Margaretta Large "Happy" Filter, was eighteen years his junior, had previously worked as a member of his office staff, and been married to Rockefeller's close friend, with four children, just one month prior.
-They then left for a honeymoon in Venezuela and the Virgin Islands.
+His new wife, Margaretta Large "Happy" Filter, was eighteen years his junior, had worked as a member of his office staff, and had been married to Rockefeller's close friend, with four children, just one month prior.
+They left for a honeymoon in Venezuela and the Virgin Islands.

-The marriage was instantly the subject of scrutiny and criticism from the press, fellow Republicans, and even the Presbyterian Church in America.
-Senator Prescott Bush of Connecticut, speaking at a prep school graduation, asked, "Have we come to the point in our life as a nation where the governor of a great state can desert a good wife, mother of his grown children, divorce her, then persuade a mother of youngster to abandon her husband and their four children and marry the governor?"
-When the Rockefellers attended the National Federation of Republican Women convention later that year, by then a loyal Goldwater organization, they received a silent reception, and several women staged a walk-out.
+The marriage was instantly the subject of scrutiny and criticism from the press, fellow Republicans, and even the United Presbyterian Church.
+Senator Prescott Bush of Connecticut, speaking at a prep school graduation, asked, "Have we come to the point in our life as a nation where the governor of a great state can desert a good wife, mother of his grown children, divorce her, then persuade a mother of youngsters to abandon her husband and their four children and marry the governor?"
+When the newlyweds attended the convention of the National Federation of Republican Women convention later that year (by then a loyal Goldwater organization), they were received with silence, and several women staged a walk-out.
 Others publicly criticizing the marriage included Reinhold Niebuhr and Nikita Khrushchev.
-In Gallup polling, Rockefeller lost a seventeen-point lead in polling and trailed Goldwater by five points.
-Any conservative support he had gained was gone.

-Later developments

-The Republican Citizens Committee, a caucus of moderate Republicans, had decided by July 16 not to support Rockefeller.
-Rockefeller plowed ahead anyway, and on September 16 he announced that former Gov. Hugh Gregg of New Hampshire was on his team to help direct his efforts in the first primary.